#GivingTuesday is a global day of giving.

 2. Mission Check

-Do I like what the charity is really doing?
+Q: Do I like what the charity is really doing?
 How is the organization making a difference?

-- How are they serving their clients?
+- How is the organization serving their clients?

-- How do they define success?
+- How does the nonprofit define success?

-- What are their program outcomes?
+- What are key program outcomes or metrics?

 Mission and Programs.
 You should see a clear connection between their mission and their program outcomes.
 Ask: